ricardojoserf/TrickDump/README.md

   - "knowndlls": Using the KnownDlls folder.
   - "debugproc": Using a process created in debug mode.
 If a second argument is not used the process is "c:\windows\system32\calc.exe".

-It will not work if PPL is enabled, the PEB structure is unreadable or the binaries are not compiled as 64-bit.

 It comes in three flavours:

 - .NET: The main branch
 - Python: The [python-flavour branch](https://github.com/ricardojoserf/TrickDump/tree/python-flavour)
 - Golang: The [golang-flavour branch](https://github.com/ricardojoserf/TrickDump/tree/golang-flavour)

+It will not work if PPL is enabled, ~~the PEB structure is unreadable~~ or the binaries are not compiled as 64-bit. **Update**: Now it is possible to execute the programs without reading the PEB, check the [peb-unreadable branch](https://github.com/ricardojoserf/TrickDump/tree/peb-unreadable) :)

 -------------------------